janantala/Gyrocopter/README.md

 Do you develop for mobile?
 Then you need a proper gyroscope simulator.

-This simulator allows you to dynamically change rotation of a mobile device and also sends deviceorientation events to your web app.
+This simulator allows you to dynamically change rotation of a mobile device and also sends deviceorientation events into your web app.

+You can also select browser in which you want to performe device rotation.
+If you want to know how browsers handle device orientation events read [test results](Device%20Orientation.rst).

 ## Demo